 Oberstown Children Detention Campus (Oberstown) is a national service that provides a safe and secure environment for young people remanded in custody or sentenced by the Courts for a period of detention.
 We are located on a single site in Oberstown, Lusk, Co Dublin.

-Oberstown is funded by the Irish Youth Justice Service (IYJS), which is an office within the Department of Children and Youth Affairs.
-Oberstown operates under a single Board of Management which is appointed by the Minister for Children and Youth Affairs.
+Oberstown falls under the aegis of the Children Detention Schools Unit in the Department of Children, Equality, Disability, Integration and Youth (DCEDIY).
+Oberstown operates under a single Board of Management which is appointed by the Minister for Children, Equality, Disability, Integration and Youth.

-The principal objective of the campus under the Children Act 2001 is to provide appropriate care, education, training and other programmes to young boys and girls between 12 and 18 years with a view to reintegrating them successfully back into their communities and to society.
-The framework for providing these objectives is through CEHOP which focuses on providing Care, Education, Health and wellbeing interventions, Offending behaviour programmes and Preparation for leaving.
+The principal objective of the campus under the Children Act 2001 is to provide appropriate care, education, training and other programmes to young people under 18 years with a view to reintegrating them successfully back into their communities and society.
+The framework for providing these objectives is through CEHOP® which focuses on providing Care, Education, Health and wellbeing interventions, Offending behaviour programmes and Preparation for leaving.